tolauwae/phd-thesis/src/preamble/acknowledgements.typ

-#import "../../lib/class.typ": note
+#import "../../lib/environments.typ": note
 #import "../../lib/fonts.typ": small

 = Acknowledgements

 // Christophe
 This dissertation could not have been written without the help and support of a long list of people.
-My words of thanks could easily fill an entire book, but instead I limit my acknowledgements here to two pages.

 First and foremost, I must thank my supervisor _Christophe Scholliers_ for being a tremendous tutor and teacher.
-I am forever grateful for the guidance, enthusiasm, and the opportunities Christophe provided.
+I am forever grateful for your guidance, and enthusiasm; and for giving me the opportunities to write this dissertation.

 // (Peter)
 I want to thank my co-supervisor _Peter Dawyndt_, and